 Supported test configurations are shown in Table A.6.3.1.7.2-1.
 Both handover delay and interruption length are tested by using the parameters in Table A.6.3.1.7.2-2, and A.6.3.1.7.2-3.The test consists of five successive time periods, with time durations of T1, T2, T3, T4, and T5 respectively.

 Before the start of T1, the UE is connected to the cell1 and not aware of the cell2.
+The UE shall be configured with periodic CSI reporting for cell1.
 During T1, the UE does not have any timing information of the cell2.

 Starting T2, the cell2 becomes detectable.
 During T2, the UE performs cell detection and measurements on the cell2 and shall send event report to the network.
 After receiving the event report A3, the network sends a RRC message implying DAPS handover to the UE.